Westinghouse Air Brake Technologies (NYSE:WAB) Posts Quarterly Earnings Results, Hits Estimates

-Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) posted its quarterly earnings results on Wednesday.
-The transportation company reported $1.30 earnings per share (EPS) for the quarter, hitting the consensus estimate of $1.30, Briefing.com reports.
-The business had revenue of $2.31 billion for the quarter, compared to analyst estimates of $2.21 billion.
-Westinghouse Air Brake Technologies had a return on equity of 8.88% and a net margin of 7.57%.
-The firm’s revenue was up 11.2% on a year-over-year basis.
-During the same period last year, the company earned $1.18 EPS.
+Westinghouse Air Brake Technologies (NYSE:WAB – Get Rating) released its quarterly earnings data on Wednesday.
+The transportation company reported $1.30 earnings per share for the quarter, meeting the consensus estimate of $1.30, Briefing.com reports.
+Westinghouse Air Brake Technologies had a net margin of 7.57% and a return on equity of 8.88%.
+The firm had revenue of $2.31 billion during the quarter, compared to analysts’ expectations of $2.21 billion.
+During the same period in the previous year, the company earned $1.18 earnings per share.
+The firm’s quarterly revenue was up 11.2% on a year-over-year basis.
 Westinghouse Air Brake Technologies updated its FY23 guidance to $5.15 to $5.55 EPS and its FY 2023 guidance to $5.15-$5.55 EPS.

 Westinghouse Air Brake Technologies Increases Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Friday, March 10th.
-Stockholders of record on Friday, February 24th will be given a $0.17 dividend.
+The business also recently announced a quarterly dividend, which will be paid on Friday, March 10th.
+Investors of record on Friday, February 24th will be given a dividend of $0.17 per share.
+This is a positive change from Westinghouse Air Brake Technologies’s previous quarterly dividend of $0.15.
+The ex-dividend date of this dividend is Thursday, February 23rd.
 This represents a $0.68 dividend on an annualized basis and a dividend yield of 0.65%.
-The ex-dividend date of this dividend is Thursday, February 23rd.
-This is a positive change from Westinghouse Air Brake Technologies’s previous quarterly dividend of $0.15.
-Westinghouse Air Brake Technologies’s payout ratio is currently 17.39%.
+Westinghouse Air Brake Technologies’s dividend payout ratio is currently 17.39%.

 Hedge Funds Weigh In On Westinghouse Air Brake Technologies